MirMedeiros/Cohort_Chef/README.md

 The clinical sex file is tab delimited with each row capturing a sample ID and that sample's recorded sex.
 Ensure that you denote female samples by "F" and male samples by "M".
 Also ensure your sample IDs match the sample IDs within your VCF.

+Running the OpenCRAVAT "Standard" protocol will annotate the VCF and generate an SQLite with the following annotations: alphamissense bayesdel cadd clinvar clingen ensembl_regulatory_build esm1b gerp gnomad4 go metarnn ncbigene omim revel spliceai vest ucscgenomebrowser dbsnp

+Running the OpenCRAVAT "Cancer" protocol will annotate the VCF and generate an SQLite with the same annotations as "Standard" but also the following cancer specific annotations: mutationtaster oncokb civic civic_gene.

+Running OpenCRAVAT with "NONE" will not run OpenCRAVAT and will skip the generation of an SQLite file.

 ### How to run
+After you have run `Check_dependencies.sh` to ensure you have all the required modules and libraries are there, and you have run `Activate_OpenCRAVAT.sh` for the first time, you are ready to run the Cohort Chef pipeline.
 Simply navigate to the directory where you have downloaded the script and run the `Master.sh` script as follows with your Conf file as input.
 Chef will take care of it from there.

 ```text
 bash MasterQC.sh Conf_file.txt